edtechhub/kerko-docs.edtechhub.org/README.md

 # EdTechHubLib - The EdTech Hub Evidence Library application

-This application uses [Kerko] to provide a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.
+This application uses [Kerko] to provide a user-friendly search and browsing web interface for a bibliography managed with the [Zotero] reference manager.

 ## About this application